 At around 18 metres, the enclosed pool is long enough for your morning laps and is heated on chillier days.
 You’ll find pool towels already on sunbeds when you arrive, and food-and-drink service at the push of a button.

-The wellness area is located in a separate building and draws largely from traditional Indian and Japanese healing practices, from Ayurveda to Reiki.
-Fully organic essential oils are used for their acupressure and massage treatments.
+The wellness centre is located in a separate building to the hotel and draws largely from traditional Indian and Japanese healing practices, from Ayurveda to Reiki.
+Inside, there are three treatment rooms (and an aromatherapy room), sauna and Jacuzzi.
+Fully organic essential oils from Vinessime and Voya are used for their acupressure and massage treatments.
 For the full walking-on-air cleanse, try the three-day Panchakarma detox (although it does involve fasting).

 Be sure to leave enough space to take home some of the estate’s much-lauded rosé – the beautifully designed bottles alone are worth tipping you over baggage allowance.